OmarThinks/OmarThinks/README.md

 ### What Am I Doing With My Life?
-Applying for jobs, and studying more about web development.
+Applying for jobs, I want to increase my probability of getting a job in the field of programming.
 If God willed, I want to continue studying DevOps.
 So I am learning <a href="https://docs.github.com/en/actions">
 Github Actions</a> now.